 Laws regarding minimum coverage for motorcyclists in the United States are created and enforced on a local level.
 This means that buyers need to research their home state’s current requirements, which usually includes a set amount of liability insurance to cover damage to other people or their property.
-Customers who can afford additional liability coverage are frequently advised to do so, since state minimums are often well below potential liabilities from a vehicle collision.
+Customers who can afford additional liability coverage are frequently advised to do so, since state minimums are often well below potential liabilities from a vehicle collision, according to Fox Business.
 Some states also require uninsured or under-insured motorist coverage.

 Compensation for Personal Injury Expenses

 Medical costs associated with motorcycle accidents can be staggering, which is why all bike owners should take steps to cover as many of their potential medical costs as possible.
 No amount of safety measures or defensive driving techniques can completely shield travelers from the hazards of the road, and motorcyclists have little to protect their bodies in the event of a collision.
 Even a low-speed accident that would normally just be a fender bender can have life-threatening consequences for bikers.

 Uninsured or under-insured motorist coverage is a key element of many motorcycle insurance plans.
 People who cannot afford a comprehensive liability policy are unlikely to have the resources to fully compensate victims for serious medical expenses.
 Unless the bike owner has complete coverage of potential expenses through a medical plan, one of these policies can offer an additional layer of financial security.
 Some policies also compensate victims for lost income or termination of employment due to injury from an accident.